 - FROM data-source

 The location of the source data to be loaded into the target table.

 The most commonly used data repository is an Amazon S3 bucket.
-You can also load from data files located in an Amazon EMR cluster or a remote host that your cluster can access using an SSH connection, or you can load directly from a DynamoDB table.
+You can also load from data files located in an Amazon EMR cluster, an Amazon EC2 instance, or a remote host that your cluster can access using an SSH connection, or you can load directly from a DynamoDB table.

 You can optionally specify how COPY will map field data to columns in the target table, define source data attributes to enable the COPY command to correctly read and parse the source data, and manage which operations the COPY command performs during the load process.

 By default, COPY inserts field values into the target table's columns in the same order as the fields occur in the data files.
 If the default column order will not work, you can specify a column list or use JSONPath expressions to map source data fields to the target columns.

 You can load data from text files in fixed-width, character-delimited, comma-separated values (CSV), or JSON format, or from Avro files.